 Public and personal budgets are feeling the fiscal pinch.
 Regardless of whether that pinch has been caused by the COVID-19 pandemic, the UK’s departure from the EU or the reallocation of funding to essential areas of public service delivery, it is critical for councils to effectively protect their finances and maximise the value of every pound spent.
 It is hard to think of a time when the fiscal landscape has been so volatile.

-With the current economic climate presenting further challenges and instances of fraud and corruption for local authorities, tacking the threat of financial crime locally should continue to be a focus for councils.
+With the current economic climate presenting further challenges and instances of fraud and corruption for local authorities, tacking the threat of financial crime locally should continue to be a key strategy for local government and councils.

-The Counter Fraud 2021 virtual summit on 23rd February 2021 will provide an opportunity for all fraud, intelligence, audit, risk, strategy and compliance leaders working across the public sector to share their knowledge and experience.
-The event will be focused on how recent changes to investigative methods and incorporating technology has enhanced their ability to achieve success.
+The Counter Fraud 2021 virtual summit on 23rd February 2021 will provide an opportunity for all fraud, intelligence, audit, financial service, risk, strategy and compliance leaders working across the public sector to share their knowledge and experience.
+The event will encourage cross-sector collaboration and focus on how recent changes to investigative methods and incorporating technology has enhanced their ability to achieve success.

-Counter fraud practitioners have proven time and again that sharing knowledge and best practice is paramount in the collective fight against fraud and corruption and helps us all improve our own efficiency and effectiveness in service delivery.
-We also have a collective responsibility to mentor and encourage the next generation of local government counter fraud practitioners, armed with the knowledge and experience of those that have gone before us.
+Counter fraud practitioners have proven time and again that sharing knowledge and best practice is paramount in the collective fight to tackle fraud and corruption and helps us all improve our own efficiency and effectiveness in service delivery.
+We also have a collective responsibility to mentor and encourage the next generation of local government counter fraud practitioners across the united kingdom, armed with the knowledge and experience of those that have gone before us.

 The Fighting Fraud Locally panel discussion will be a perfect opportunity to discuss these ideas in greater detail with a panel of experts.
 Tune in here on 23rd February to join the debate.